 Electric shock hazard.
-Improper handling of this equipment can cause personal injury or equipment damage.
+Improper handling of this equipment can cause equipment damage, personal injury, or death.
 This equipment must be properly grounded.
-Connections to and service of the MicroTech® control panel must be performed only by personnel that are knowledgeable in the operation of the equipment being controlled.
+Connections to and service of the MicroTech control panel must be performed only by personnel that are knowledgeable in the operation of the equipment being controlled.